EndMove/gitea-adm/README.md

 ## Configuration folder

-This application will create a folder in `/volume1/Docker/Gitea`, this folder will contain all configuration files and the embedded database if you use it.
+This application will create a folder in `/volume1/Docker/Gitea`, this folder will contain all configuration files, and the embedded database if you use it.

 ## Configuration